-- providing safekeeping of the assets of the SICAV (custody of assets that can be held in custody and ownership verification and record keeping of other assets) - fulfilling oversight duties to ensure that the activities defined in the depositary bank and principal paying agent agreement are carried out in accordance with the board's instructions and, above all, with the 2010 Law and the articles: these activities include the calculation of NAV, the processing of fund shares and the receipt and allocation of income and revenues to each fund and share class, among others cash flow monitoring
+- providing safekeeping of the assets of the SICAV (custody of assets that can be held in custody and ownership verification and record keeping of other assets) - fulfilling oversight duties to ensure that the activities defined in the depositary bank and principal paying agent agreement are carried out in accordance with the board's instructions and, above all, with the 2010 Law and the articles; these activities include the calculation of NAV, the processing of fund shares and the receipt and allocation of income and revenues to each fund and share class, among others cash flow monitoring

 The depositary must use reasonable care in exercising its functions and is liable to the SICAV and shareholders for any losses that result from failing to properly perform its duties, as defined in the depositary bank and principal paying agent agreement.
 It may entrust assets to third party banks, financial institutions or clearinghouses but this will not affect its liability.
-Up-to-date information on any safekeeping function delegated by the depositary and an up-to-date list of delegates is available at apps.rbcits.com/RFP/gmi/updates/ Appointed%20subcustodians.pdf.
+Up-to-date information on any safekeeping function delegated by the depositary and an up-to-date list of delegates is available here: rbcits.com/en/qmi/qlobal-custody.page.

 Where the law of a third country requires that certain investments be held in custody by a local entity but no local entities satisfy the delegation requirement, the depositary may nevertheless delegate to a local entity so long as the SICAV has informed investors and has given the depositary appropriate instructions.
+The depositary will act honestly, fairly, professionally, independently and solely in the interests of the SICAV and the shareholders in the execution of its duties under the 2010 Law and the Depositary Bank and Principal Paying Agent Agreement.